johningle/nanossg/readme.md

 - [x] Generate a json file containing index of pages in the output static subdirectory
 - [x] Add a web component to generate list of page links from pages.json file.
 - [x] Add HTMX and begin exploring complementary usage with Djot.
+- [ ] Write unit tests around the build script to ease refactoring as it grows.
+- [ ] Remove raw HTML file support in favor of exploring Djot only.
+- [ ] Add support for HTML fragment file generation from Djot (.djof extension).
-- [ ] Expand page.json schema and web component to generate a proper nav menu suitable for styling.
+- [ ] Expand pages.json schema and add a web component to generate a proper nav menu.
+- [ ] Expand nanossg.json (config) schema to support custom extensions and HTML templates.
 - [ ] Add a web component for automatic TOC generation based on headings.
-- [ ] Rewrite example content to produce nanoSSG's own documentation and prove out common use-cases.
-- [ ] Write unit tests around the build script to ease refactoring as it grows.
+- [ ] Add a web component to redirect to a random content page from pages.json.
 - [ ] Explicitly define the limits of this project to prevent _too much_ growth.
+- [ ] Rewrite example content to produce nanoSSG's own documentation.

 ## Feature Descriptions

-nanoSSG will only ever support Djot and raw HTML for writing content in plain text files with the .djot extension.
+nanoSSG will only ever support Djot for writing content.
 It ignores all other files in the configured djotRootDir (src by default).

 Djot and Markdown have significant overlap, but I like Djot better.